OpenSig/opensig-btc/README.md

 - **Info**: obtain private key, WIF and public keys from any private key, WIF or file, or from a key in your wallet.

 ## Secondary Features
-- **Send**: create and publish a transaction to spend any amount from one address to another.
+- **Send**: create and publish a transaction to spend any amount (or amounts) from one address to another.
 - **Balance**: retrieve the balance of your key (or any public key) from the blockchain.